Almaviva-SPC/elastick_host/README.md

 HOSTS

 the hosts affected by the playbook are written in *hosts* file.
+The hosts groups are:

+* [elk_host_to_discovery]: list of all hosts hostname
+* [elastic_server_master]: the host hostname that will be the elasticsearch master node
+* [elastic_server_data]: list of hosts hostnames that will be the elasticsearch data nodes
+* [logstash_install_host]: the host hostname that will be the logstash collector node

 VARIABLES